w3ichen/LiteRT-LM/kotlin/README.md

     Asynchronous call for streaming responses.
 This is better for long-running requests or when you want to display the response as it's being generated.
+-   **`sendMessageAsync(message: Message): Flow<Message>`**: Asynchronous call
+    that returns a Kotlin Flow for streaming responses.
+This is the recommended approach for Coroutine users.

 **Synchronous Example:**